Field of Dreams

 We have been dreaming.

 What if the children and people at the Baja Mission had a real soccer field???

-My question is--will you join us building this field?
+My question is--will you join us building the rest of this dream facility?
 Every bit helps!

 The green button

 will take you to the FFHM